pale grass blue

 Enter the shelter and put the remaining stick to block the entrance

 A series of plaster-coated cotton strands reveal testimonies from families who witnessed the Russia-Ukraine war.
-These stories were collected by a friend who joined a network of volunteers and hosted many refugee families transiting through Russia to Europe in their apartment in Saint Petersburg.
+These stories were collected by a member of network of volunteers who was hosting refugee families transiting through Russia to Europe in their apartment in Saint Petersburg.
 Written in an unembellished, almost documentary style, these narratives are honest and often unsettling and moving accounts of both the resilience and fragility of everyday life and human existence.

 A selection of these stories, which I hope will one day be fully published, first appeared on social media.
-The decision to display them on strands was made to evoke images of a domestic environment while also reflecting the nature of a digital feed and evoking the fossilization and archaeology of history and individual lives.
-As these testimonies settle beneath layers of media, they become one of the focal points of this exhibition's research
+For this project, they were translated into English and edited in collaboration with their author, who, under mounting state pressure on the platform, requested that their name and account remain undisclosed.
+The decision to display them on strands was made to evoke a sense of domesticity while also reflecting the nature of a digital feed and evoking the fossilization and archaeology of both history and individual lives.
+As these testimonies settle beneath layers of media, they become one of the focal points of this exhibition’s research.

 Witnesses, 2024, dimensions variable, textile strands, relief compound, spray pigment, archival ink